caspark/dot-files/README.md

 * To track a new file, just `git add -f some-file`.
 * To track a whole directory, unignore it from the `.gitignore`.
-* To sync all Windows configuration, run `windows-settings-sync.sh`
+* To sync all Windows configurations, run `windows-settings-sync.sh`